 Our aim is to help innovative and mainly technology driven customers in making decisive improvements in their direction and performance like for instance getting their Research & Development paid, upscaling sales and profit improvement.
-And in this way, when cordinated, we can also strenghten regional economics and competetiveness.
+And in this way, when coordinated, we can also strenghten regional economics and competetiveness.
 And last but not least we are also able to organize co-creation.

 |“Innovation is not the product of logical thought, although the result is tied to logical structure.” — Albert Einstein|

-Our three different approaches to innovation
+Our three different management approaches to innovation

 Our IBPM Business Development Model is a technical innovation dominated model.
 We make use of first/second innovation process model (Rothwell, Towards the Fifth-generation Innovation Process, 1994).
 This because we want to present a model which one can use as a management tool.
 The main focus are the time frames a) basic research to market introduction and b) the time period of upscaling the sales.
 When one is focussing on smart specialisation our second model, the IBPM Impact Event Chain Model, will be of value.
 Our thirth model, the IBPM Co Creation Model, deals with co creation.

 Our “high tech” (and technical innovation dominated) services are based on our IBPM Business Development Model.

 In our IBPM Business Development Model our activities and services are based on (a) finding appropriate Research & Development partners and appropriate future customers, (b) Technical Readiness Level related requirements for which we offer some specific services and (c) marketing & sales support (upscaling sales).
 What we more or less do is “translating”.
 Translating between the language (and culture) of technicians and the language (and culture) of economists and marketeers.